How LULU (Lululemon Athletica) Makes Money in 2025: A Deep-Dive With Income Statement

 - Cost of Revenue: $1.05B (+9.3% YoY)

-- Lululemon maintains robust margins due to its premium pricing, brand strength, and efficient supply chain management.
+- LULU maintains robust margins due to its premium pricing, direct-to-consumer focus, and efficient supply chain management.

-- Most costs come from product sourcing, manufacturing, and logistics.
+- Most costs come from product sourcing, manufacturing, and distribution logistics.

 Operating Income and Expenses